wiredawg/wiredawg.github.io/_posts/rosary_gallery.md

 gallery_dir: /images/Rosaries
 ---

 A collection of Rosaries I have assembled over time.
+For more details see [my rosary post](/pages/rosary.html).

 <div class="bg-override-rosary"></div>